 A single physical machine can host a large number of VMs.
 Therefore, it avoids the need for multiple physical machines to do the same tasks, and thus lowers the space, power, and maintenance requirements associated with physical hardware.

-Not all operating systems are supported as a guest OS in a RHEL 8 host.
-For details, see Section 20.2, “Recommended features in RHEL 8 virtualization”.
+Not all operating systems are supported as a guest OS in a RHEL 9 host.
+For details, see Feature support and limitations in RHEL 9 virtualization.

 1.3.
 Virtual machine components and their interaction